shivalee12/Quantum-Simulator/README.md

 ## Usage
+The class is QuantumProgram(no_of_qubits) which takes only one parameter i.e. number of qubits

+the gates that can be applied on it with their corresponding syntax and parametre are:
+1. Single qubit gates
+    1. h gate: .h(qubit_index)
+    2. x gate: .x(qubit_index)
+    3. z gate: .z(qubit_index)
+    4. rotation gate: .rotate(angle in radians, qubit_index)
+2. Two Qubit gates:
+    1. cx gate: .cx(control,target)
+    2. cz gate: .cz(control, target)
+    3. cr gate: .cr(angle in radians, control, target)
+3. Three Qubit gate:
+    1. ccx gate: .ccx(control1, control2, target)

 For simulating circuit you can use the following methods:
 1. read_unitary()= Return a single unitary matrix (quantum operator) equivalant to all defined quantum operators until this point, i.e., the multiplication of all quantum operators in the defined order.
 2. read_state: Return the current quantum state of circuit.